SUNY Empire State College students

 Graduate Center Friends of the Library and Library Associates welcomes all visitors to join at the $250 level for on-site access to the Graduate Center library for 1 year.
 A $1000 contribution is acknowledged by a year of borrowing privileges at the Graduate Center library only.
 Off-campus access to databases, interlibrary loan, and intra-CUNY borrowing is not possible given the structure of licensing agreements.
 For more information contact Miriam Capua, Director of Major and Special Gifts, rm.
 8204, 212-817-7030

-Special program students, inter-doctoral consortium students, SUNY Empire State College, Mountbatten students, auditors, and non-matriculated students enrolled in one or more GC classes (not continuing ed) are eligible for a GC photo ID card and GC computer network user accounts for remote access to library resources.
+Special program students, Interuniversity Doctoral Consortium students, SUNY Empire State College, Mountbatten students, auditors, and non-matriculated students enrolled in one or more GC classes (not continuing ed) are eligible for a GC photo ID card and GC computer network user accounts for remote access to library resources.
 After completing registration for a GC course bring a current photo ID (or an ID from any CUNY school) to the IT Help Desk to apply for a GC network user account.
-Inter-doctoral consortium students include those from Columbia, NYU, Fordham, Rutgers, Princeton, and SUNY Stonybrook taking one or more courses at the Graduate Center.
-Mountbatten students must have a GC photo ID for access and are extended authorized network accounts by the Provost’s office.
+The InterUniversity Doctoral Consortium allows doctoral students (not faculty or master’s students) from Columbia, NYU, Fordham, Rutgers, Princeton, and SUNY Stonybrook taking one or more courses at the Graduate Center to apply for a GC photo ID for library admission.
+Similarly, doctoral students from Bard Graduate Center for Studies in the Decorative Arts, Design, and Culture enrolled in at least one course at the CUNY Graduate Center may apply for a GC photo ID for library admission (see p.
+19 of the 2012-13 GC Bulletin).
+Mountbatten students must also have a GC photo ID for access and are extended authorized network accounts by the GC Provost’s office.
 SUNY Empire State College student IDs may be honored for on-site library access only; a CUNY photo ID is required for borrowing.
 Writer’s Institute and Language Program students who are students elsewhere in CUNY may also use any current CUNY ID for library access.

 METRO referrals from area libraries are honored with a signed yellow card from another library reference desk for one-day, on-site access and use of the item cited on the card.
 METRO membership provides reciprocal access for users seeking access to resources unavailable in home libraries.